sabauma/sabauma.github.io/_posts/2015-07-04-type-refinement.md

 console.log(benchmark(50, 50000, doForEach));
 {% endhighlight %}

-and explain why it is nearly 3x slower than the more imperative version.
+and explain why it is nearly 3x slower than the imperative version.

 {% highlight javascript %}
 function doForEach(outer) {